Income Tax Planning for Real Estate Investments

 The same applies to capital expenses.
 These records add to the basis of the property.
 Thus, the owner has to keep these records as long as they own the real estate.

-The real estate owner may also have to keep diaries or calendars to document their activities for real estate.
+The real estate owner may also have to keep diaries or calendars to document their activities in real estate.
 This documentation may show that the real estate is a trade or business or investment, that the owner did or did not actively participate in the real estate, etc. As noted above, real estate owners may find it advantageous to take different positions on these issues.
 So this documentation can be helpful, even if it is showing that there was no or little activity.

 Even record retention requires planning.
 These are issues that should be considered in executing the real estate tax strategy.